 Are these things you aren’t ready for yet?
 Then find your favorite type of Christmas tunes on Pandora.
 Watch your favorite Christmas movies with your favorite treats.
 Visit with those you laugh with.
 Drive the best light display routes.
 Send personal Christmas cards.
 Display your cards.
 Write a list of everything you’re thankful for.

 Don’t think you have much to be thankful for this season?
 Write a list, check it twice and make sure you don’t forget one single thing that you are blessed with.
 What if you woke tomorrow with everything that you were grateful for today?
 Even when we have our own tragedy, we still must be thankful and find the joy, no matter how dim, in our lives.
 Life itself is the very first thing we must be grateful for.
 Dig yourself out of that hole if you’re having the Holiday Blues, if you can’t… call on someone who can.
 You don’t get time back, don’t waste it.
 Celebrate it.
 Help bring a little happiness and support to those who don’t have as much as you do.
 It doesn’t have to involve money, loving life and people is free!
 If you have the opportunity to shine a little ray of light in someone’s darkness, do.

-If you feel like you’re experiencing anything that is more than a bad day, call the number on this graphic, check out our Crisis Resource Page or for the spouses of firefighters, check out our Fire Wife Sisterhood.
-When you feel hopeless, it is more than holiday stress.
-Call on a friend, family member or a professional.
-This graphic with telephone number is a valuable resource for 1st Responders and their families.
-They are there for you, call on them.
+If you feel like you’re experiencing anything that is more than a bad day, call the number on this graphic, check out our Crisis Resource Page.
+When you feel utterly hopeless, it is more than holiday stress.
+Call on a friend, family member or a counselor.